 $8,000,000 verdict for helicopter crash victim.

 $7 million settlement for blindness after heart surgery.
 Our client underwent heart surgery and woke up blind after the surgery.
 The anesthesiologist let the blood pressure get too low and stay very low for too long.
-The drop in the blood pressure caused a lack of blood flow and oxygen to our client’s optic nerves in the eyes and it caused permanent damage to the optic nerves and blindness.
+The drop in the blood pressure caused a lack of blood flow and oxygen to our client’s optic nerves and it caused permanent damage and blindness.

 Jim Beasley Jr. was referred this lawsuit from another highly competent Philadelphia malpractice lawfirm who had evaluated it and decided they did not think they would win it at trial.
 Jim, along with Pete Johnsen, aggressively worked this case up and took it to trial.
 After a week of trial, the defendants asked the judge to help get this case settled.
 The judge worked well to bring the parties together, and as a result this client now has the funds to ensure his care and needs are met.